-Back in November I talked about the practice of “making do” in my efforts to host a Thanksgiving dinner for friends.
-I was really pleased that all of that making do worked out, especially since I’ve found myself needing to make do again.
-But this time, making do had nothing to do with food.
-Instead, I found myself having to make do with what I had to wrapping parcels.
+Back in November, I talked about the practice of “making do” in my efforts to host a Thanksgiving dinner for friends.
+I was really pleased that all of that “making do” worked out, especially since I’ve found myself needing to make do again.
+But this time, “making do” had nothing to do with food.
+Instead, I found myself having to make do with what I had to wrap parcels.

 For years, I collected used gift bags and tissue paper, bows and ribbons, and even wrapping paper and boxes.
 I had it all neatly organised so that I could easily wrap up gifts for family and friends.
 I had such a selection of stuff that I almost always found the right size bag, box, or used bit of paper for everything.
 But when I moved, I passed on my collection to my baby sister, Royann.
 And that means there isn’t an awe-inspiring collection of wrapping supplies tucked away in the hall closet.
 (I hope she appreciates the time it took me to amass such a collection, and I hope she’s using the supplies whilst continuing to replenish them with her own reclaimed materials!)